Blessings for Greatness

 The Jewish sages ask: If Ephraim naturally possessed what Manasseh lacked, then why not give Manasseh the greater blessing?
 It would seem that a person destined for greatness would need less help from blessings, while a less gifted person would need more help.
 While both Manasseh and Ephraim were destined to become great, Ephraim was on track to surpass his older brother.
 It would seem that giving Manasseh a stronger blessing would level the playing ground.

-The sages explain that in reality, the greater a person’s potential, the more they need blessings.
+The sages explain that in reality, the greater a person’s potential, the more they need blessings and prayer for greatness.
 This is because the greater a person’s ability, the greater their challenges will be.
 God wants each of us to reach our potential and become as great as we can possibly be, so He gives each person challenges that are appropriate for their level of capability and growth.
 Just as a teacher wouldn’t assign first-grade homework to a tenth grader, or vice versa, God doesn’t assign tasks or challenges that are more or less than a person can handle.
 Ephraim needed the greater blessing because his trials in life would be that much harder than his brother’s.

 Sometimes, people make the mistake of thinking that their challenges in life are a signal that they aren’t destined for greatness.
 We believe that our negative character traits or sinful desires mean that we are doomed to failure.

 However, the sages teach us that the opposite is true.
 The greater a person’s challenges, the greater that person’s potential is.
 We shouldn’t confuse our shortcomings with our destiny.
 Instead, we need to ask God for His blessings so that we can transform our challenges into our strengths and become the best people we can be.